 The Lumie Zest does need to be plugged in all the time, but because it's so small, you can move it around your home easily.
 It may not offer all the same features as some of the dedicated products, but this little hybrid definitely packs a punch - and most importantly, it's a class IIa medical device.

 Lumie SAD Desklamp - Best desktop SAD lamp

 This SAD lamp from Lumie doubles as a table lamp.
 It has four brightness settings which you can cycle through by tapping the base, but you won't find any other features such as timers or alarms – which may underwhelm some, considering that the Desklamp costs over £100.

 Compared to other SAD lamps, the design is basic, with an adjustable neck and a smooth plastic finish.
 It's not battery operated, so it will have to remain plugged in for use.

 The Desklamp's style is quite severe and clinical (it doesn't surprise us that it's a Class 2a medical device).
 We found it to be fairly chunky too.

 The light itself, however, is clear and bright at 10,000 lux at full strength – which makes it a great study or work lamp if you wanted to integrate it into your day-to-day life.
 It comes with a detachable diffuser.

 Lumie recommends sitting under the light for 60 minutes a day, or 30 minutes a day with the diffuser removed.

 How do I use a SAD lamp?

-You could keep the lamp on your desk while you work, sit next to it while you watch the TV, or use it as a lamp while you read.
+You need to be awake, with your eyes open, and sitting fairly close to the light.
+You could keep the lamp on your desk while you work, while you watch the TV, or while you read.